Create a Secret Garden as a Therapeutic Outdoor Space

 There is still much work to be done in rehabilitating the gardens and soil, but little by little, the plants begin to look healthier, the disease is less rampant, and the pests get gobbled up by the beneficial insects and birds that we welcome to the space.

-The three basalt towers were provided to me by Aquascape and I will share the DIY instructions for how to install the spillway fountain next week along with the before and after photos of the space.
+The three basalt towers were provided to me by Aquascape and I have shared the DIY instructions for how to install the spillway fountain along with the before and after photos of the space in this post.

 - Come Visit a Play Garden!